-I work with English-speaking ex-pats who live in France and together we bring about changes in their lives.
+I work online with English-speaking clients who live in France and together we bring about changes in their lives.

 We can all change and grow.
 You can change and grow.
 It’s natural.
 But sometimes it seems like those natural processes of change are blocked.
 We ask “How can I get through this?”